BraviNoname/Bravi/README.md

-That's my thcrap repository for my OC, retexture patch as well as my whatever-it-contains-patch.
+That's my thcrap repository for my thcrap mods.
+More info on the mod description of each mod on thcrap configure.
-README.md files contain credits and all.